A Guide to creating an Image Map using JavaScript

 Setting Up the HTML Structure

-To create an image map, we need to start by setting up the HTML structure.
-Here's a basic template to get started:
+We must start by setting up the HTML structure to create an image map.
+Here's a basic template to kickstart the process:

 Html code